 Convenience charges are authorized at manager’s discretion for after hours work.
 The charge will be a minimum fee of $50.

 Amended by the Board of Directors July 22, 2021, to reflect additional payment options I to X., reflecting a correction to XI.
-B., and reflecting a rate change to Appendix A. 1- A. All previous editions are obsolete.
+B., and reflecting a rate change to Appendix A. I. C. and II.
+B. F. All previous editions are obsolete.

 Jim Mann, Chairman of the Board Jimmy Nelson, Vice-Chairman